AelveMC/SEP_1_Renewables/README.md

 - **Scute:** Fish up this treasure from ocean type biomes.
 - **Small Dripleaf:** Bonemeal clay underwater in lush caves.
 - **Soul Sand:** Adds new crafting recipe with soul sand, sand, and sculk.
-- **Soul Soil:** Adds new crafting recipe with soul san, and gravel.
+- **Soul Soil:** Adds new crafting recipe with soul sand, and gravel.
-- **Spore Blossom:** Bonemeal moss blocks in luch caves, with an existing spore blossom next to it.
+- **Spore Blossom:** Bonemeal moss blocks in lush caves, with an existing spore blossom next to it.
 - **Tall Grass:** Now drops itself.
-- **Tuff:** Adds new crafing recipe with andesite, basalt, calcite.
+- **Tuff:** Adds new crafting recipe with andesite, basalt, calcite.
 - **Wet Sponge:** Now drops from guardians.

 ### Mechanics Changes